 OfLocal got an initial investment from co-founder and Angel investor, Joubert Botha of R500 000.

-I think the biggest hurdle is still in front of us.
 Starting a business is the easy part.
 Growing the business and increasing revenue is the challenging part.
-Scaling into multiple countries will also be a challenge as every country introduces new competition.
+Scaling into multiple countries will also be a challenge as every country introduce new competition.

 It definitely always does look easier on paper.

 On success factors

 Besides our hard-working internal team, we definitely need to give credit to our media partners and especially the news publications and blogs that have been featuring our journey so far.

 On operating in Cape Town’s entrepreneurship ecosystem

 We are very privileged to have such a developed ecosystem in the Western Cape and the support structures are second to none.
 I don’t think we lack anything – the backbone is in place.
 We just need time to streamline the process.